Hello everyone!

 Among other things, there was also “possible vaginal contamination”.
 I sent everything to the urologist.
 He replied (always via the secretary, by email or telephone; he is never available) to suspend mannose and hiprex and take Augmentin for a week.
 It doesn’t give me allergies, but it has always weighed on my stomach.

-The following month, the follow-up test, Ureaplasma, tested positive again, this time for Klebsiella.
+The following month, the follow-up exam, Ureaplasma, tested positive again, this time for Klebsiella.
 Another message was sent to urologist 3, who, at this point, raised his hands and advised me to contact an immunologist.
 In the meantime, my doctor gave me ciproxin for the Klebsiella… I did it for 5 days.
 Then, one night, what was a boring pain became atrocious.
 I couldn’t sleep; it felt like they were sticking damned knives into my vulva around and above the clitoris, and it burned like crazy from there down to the anus area.
 Also, I stopped ciproxin immediately.

 I was screaming and sobbing in pain.
 Keep in mind that I already suffer from cluster headaches and migraines.
 I have a high pain tolerance, so this situation was truly beyond the limit.